Tiny Housing for the Homeless

 When they come together, they are undeniably drawn to each other.
 So, there’s plenty of conflict, misunderstanding, and humorous mayhem to go around.

 Since writing the novella, I’ve remained connected to parts of the tiny house community and have been interested, particularly, in ways to use tiny houses to address the issues associated with homelessness.
-Recently a story from HuffPost’s “Road Trip: Listen to America” series caught my attention.
-Watch the 7:55-minute video below.
+Not too long ago a story from HuffPost’s “Road Trip: Listen to America” series caught my attention.
+Watch the 7:55-minute video.

 TinyTubeHouse